-Simone Lamsma is back in The Hague
+Simone Lamsma returns to The Hague

 Bruch & Schumann